Dostoevskey/sylenium/README.md

 ---

-### :earth_africa: Strategy based test data management across suites
+### :earth_africa: Feature: Strategy based test data management across suites
 Anyone familiar with cucumber BDD will typically be aware of state persistence across step definitions, Sylenium takes this approach to the standard multi threaded environment, allowing you register any test data objects in a world which is accessible across suites, using a Queued approach
 Sylenium makes tidying up after yourself an absolute breeze!